 - Enable the Bluetooth feature in the Setup Utility program.
-See "Starting the Setup Utility program" on page 35.
-Then, follow the instructions on the screen. - · Turn on the Bluetooth radios. - 1.
+See "Starting the Setup Utility program" on page 37.
+Then, follow the instructions on the screen. - Turn on the Bluetooth radios. - 1.
 Depending on your Windows version, do one of the following: - For Windows 7: Click the Start button to open the Start menu.
-Right-click Computer, and then click Properties. - For Windows 10: Right-click the Start button to open the Start context menu. - 2.
-Click Device Manager.
+Right-click Computer, and then click Properties. - For Windows 10: Right-click the Start button to open the Start context menu. - Click Device Manager.
 Type the administrator password or provide confirmation if prompted. - 3.
-Right-click the Bluetooth radios under Bluetooth or Bluetooth Radios, and then click Enable. - · Enable the Bluetooth adapter. - 1.
-Depending on your Windows version, do one of the following: - For Windows 7: Click the Start button to open the Start menu. - For Windows 10: Right-click the Start button to open the Start context menu. - 2.
-Click Control Panel.
-View Control Panel using large icons or small icons, and then click Network and Sharing Center → Change adapter settings. - 3.
+Right-click the desired Bluetooth radios under Bluetooth or Bluetooth Radios, and then do one of the following: - For Windows 7: Click Enable. - For Windows 10: Click Enable device. - Enable the Bluetooth adapter. - 1.
+Depending on your Windows version, do one of the following: - For Windows 7: Click Control Panel on the Start menu. - For Windows 10: Click the Start button to open the Start menu, and then click Windows System → Control Panel.

+- View Control Panel using large icons or small icons, and then click Network and Sharing Center → Change adapter settings. - 3.
 Right-click the Bluetooth adapter icon and click Enable. - Update or reinstall the Bluetooth driver.
-See "Keeping the computer current" on page 26.
+See "Keeping the computer current" on page 28.